6 Techniques To Record Video Testimonials Like a Proย

 I guarantee that if you follow these procedures, you will achieve fantastic results.
 I would recommend first-time shooters practice setting up an interview a few times so you understand how it works.

 Before filming an interview or video testimonial, you should become familiar with your equipment.
-Once you’ve mastered the setup, practice interviewing a few coworkers to get a feel for the process.
+Once youโ€™ve mastered the setup, practice interviewing a few coworkers to get a feel for the process.
+This will help you efficiently collect video testimonials.

 If the video production process feels daunting, you can contact Mighty Fine Production Company, and weโ€™d be happy to provide you with a quote for your next video testimonial.
 We have also consulted with organizations looking to set up a permanent space within their office to shoot videos.